advanced-cms/advanced-reviews/README.md

 If you would like to contribute in any way, create a new feature, fix a bug or help with the documentation then we would really appreciate any kind of contributions.

+# Bug reporting

+We really appreciate bug reports.
+But please make sure that you include as many details as possible.
+We spent a lot of time on setting up the solution so it's possible to run the whole thing by just cloning the repo and calling a single command.
+That makes it super easy for you to fork this repo and create a reproducible environment.
+That will significanly speed up a potential bugfix release for you.

+Please remember that this is our personal project developed during our free time and any kind of help from users is highly appreciated.

 ## Development (if you would like to help in development)

 ```console